sphericalwave/sphericalwave.github.io/engineering.md

 	<p>I feel like I was born an engineer but I didn't know it.
 I've always been curious about how things work.
 I remember my first physics class in high school and thinking 'Aha, this is how it works'.
 Over the years I've read countless books, took a diversion into mathematics and geometry and eventually found my way into Engineering.</p>

 	<p class="pt-3">I got more than a little side tracked with software but my heart is still in Engineering.
-Take a look at some of the engineering projects I've been involved in and continue to explore.</p>
+Here's a look at some of the engineering projects I've been involved in and continue to explore.</p>

+	<p class="pt-3">There's a few missing while I search for old photos.</p>

 </div>